 An app, always an app, comes to the rescue here helping you to … Read the rest

-To fund the Slovenia-Walking website we use advertising.
-If you would like to support us and our website please consider reserving your hotel or apartment in Slovenia via Booking.com.
-Also, it would be greatly appreciated if you would purchase your travel books and maps (or any other items for that matter) at Amazon via our Bookshop … Read the rest
+To help fund the Slovenia-Walking website we use advertising from Google and Amazon.
+It would be greatly appreciated if you would purchase your travel books and maps (or any other items for that matter) at Amazon via our Bookshop or other Amazon links on the site.

-All but one of Slovenia’s 10 highest peaks are to be found in the Julian Alps, within the boundary of the Triglav National Park, the sole exception being Grintovec, the highest mountain in the Kamnik-Savinja Alps.
+All but one of 10 highest mountains in Slovenia are to be found in the Julian Alps, within the boundary of the Triglav National Park, the sole exception being Grintovec, the highest mountain in the Kamnik-Savinja Alps.

 Here is a list of our 10 favourite waterfalls in Slovenia (in no particular order).

 This magnificent waterfall is fed by underground channels that lead from the Triglav Seven Lakes Valley.
 Slap Savica is the source of the Sava Bohinjka.